-Dan and I have hosted Thanksgiving at our home twice now.
+My husband and I have hosted Thanksgiving at our home twice now.
 Both times in was increasingly stressful for us, but it was so worth it.
 And we didn’t spend much more than our regular grocery budget to host a frugal Thanksgiving.

 I’m going to share with you the tips and tricks that worked for our family to have a frugal Thanksgiving.